 PRX-102 is our lead product candidate and we expect it to be the primary subject of our development efforts in the short-term.
 It is our proprietary, investigational, plant cell culture expressed enzyme, and a chemically modified stabilized version of, the recombinant α -Galactosidase-A protein, a lysosomal enzyme, under development for the treatment of Fabry disease.
 Fabry disease is a serious life-threatening rare genetic disorder.
-Fabry patients lack α -galactosidase-A resulting in the progressive accumulation of abnormal deposits of a fatty substance called globotriaosylceramide, or Gb_3 , in blood vessel walls throughout their body.
-The abnormal storage of Gb_3 increases with time and, as a result, Gb_3 accumulates, primarily in the blood and in the blood vessel walls.
-The accumulation leads to a narrowing of the blood vessels, which in turn leads to decreased blood flow and tissue nourishment.
-The ultimate consequences of Gb_3 deposition range from episodes of pain and impaired peripheral sensation to end-organ failure, particularly of the kidneys, but also of the heart and the cerebrovascular system.
+Fabry patients lack α -galactosidase-A resulting in the progressive accumulation of abnormal deposits of a fatty substance called globotriaosylceramide, or Gb3, in blood vessel walls throughout their body.
+The abnormal storage of Gb3 increases with time.
+The ultimate consequences of Gb3 deposition range from episodes of pain and impaired peripheral sensation to endorgan failure, particularly of the kidneys, but also of the heart and the cerebrovascular system.
 Fabry disease occurs in one person per 40,000 to 60,000 males.
-The global market for Fabry disease is forecasted to be approximately \$1.9 billion in 2021 (Global Data) and to continue to grow at a CAGR of approximately 9.5% (Global Data).
+The global market for Fabry disease is forecasted to be approximately \$1.9 billion and \$2.1 billion in 2021 and 2022, respectively (Global Data) and to grow at a CAGR of approximately 10% from 2020-2027 (Global Data)